-Grants of up to $600 per student or judicial clerk per academic year are awarded four times throughout the year to students or judicial clerks travelling for postgraduate fellowship and job interviews with public interest employers.
+Grants of up to $600 per student per academic year are awarded multiple times throughout the year to 3L students traveling for postgraduate fellowship, judicial clerkship, and job interviews with public interest employers.
 Decisions are made by a committee of student services administrators.
-Students and judicial clerks are encouraged to first ask whether the employer would consider a remote interview if asked to interview in person.
+Students are encouraged to first ask whether the employer would consider a remote interview if asked to interview in person.

 Priority will be considered based upon the applicant’s need.

 - Moderate = not eligible for need-based HLS grant, but substantial loan debt

 - Low/No = not on aid or little/no loan debt

 If initial applications come from low or moderate need applicants, the committee may defer ruling on those applications until later in the year after assessing the whole pool of applicants.